Teruk15/google_drive_api/README.md

 ## 📌 License

-This project is intended for educational/demo purposes.
+This project is intended for demo purposes.
 Replace the API key with your own if deploying publicly.